+The KCS Mentoring Program was started in the spring of 2006 and has been in successful operation for 10 full school years now.
 HPEF (High Peaks Education Foundation) gave financial support for the first couple of years and now it is financially supported through the KCS school budget.
-Mrs. Cynthia Johnston, our Superintendent, and Harry Fine, Dean of Students and MS English Teacher, support and oversee this program and Alice Boutte, the mentoring coordinator.
+Mr. Dan Mayberry, our Superintendent, supports and oversee this program and Farrah Whitney, the mentoring coordinator.
 New mentors must undergo a mentor training class and become familiar with KCS staff and policies and parents must give written permission for their children to have a mentor as well as meet the mentor themselves before mentoring begins for their child.

 Most children who choose to have a mentor enter the program at the beginning of 5th or 6th grade, meeting their new mentor after the Kick-Off in mid-October for about an hour a week, either during or right after school.
 Having a mentor, we believe at KCS, benefits ALL kids.
 Every attempt is made to secure a mentor for any student who wishes to have a mentor.